 Prihoda's approach was to create one installation of fabric ducting manufactured in such a way that it would distribute the two desired air patterns for the client.

-For the seated/occupied area, large diameter laser cut perforations were located at the front of each ductso so that the desired volume air at the correct velocity would be jetted into the occupied seating areas.
+For the seated/occupied area, large-diameter laser-cut perforations were located at the front of each duct so that the desired volume air at the correct velocity would be jetted into the occupied seating areas.